Skenvy/dotfiles/README.md

 > This pattern will make use of a [script](./bin/dotfiles-submodule-symlinks) which currently is only written for Ubuntu/Mac.
 If you want to use this pattern on a Windows machine, you'll either need to create a PowerShell equivalent of this script, or manually create junctions for each file you want to "windows symlink" from your `~/dotfiles` submodule into your `~/` home.

 If you would like to utilise the configurations here as a base, but also be able to add and track your own `.include` files, then adding this as a submodule is what you want.
-Using submodules, you can include and refer to this dotfiles repo inside of _another_ dotfiles repo, where you can track this repository and use its contents without ending up with a cluttered repository, while also maintaining your own `.include` files, as well as checking them in, whether for a public or private dotfiles repo.
+Using submodules, you can include and refer to this dotfiles repository inside of _another_ dotfiles repo, where you can track this repository and use its contents without ending up with a cluttered repository, while also maintaining your own `.include` files, as well as checking them in, whether for a public or private dotfiles repo.

 If this sounds like something you want to try, you should add this repository as a submodule in your own dotfiles repository, and symlink its contents into `$HOME` (a script to do the linking is provided).
 This lets you use and stay up-to-date with changes to **this**, but also allows you to commit any additional files you need, provided they wont just get symlinked over by following this process.
 To read about what originally motivated me to provide two seemingly antithetical ways of consuming this repo, [see this](./devlog.md#submodule-original-motivation).
 ### Steps